Overview of the role of the SENCO

 - Have day-to-day responsibility for:

-- Implementing the SEN policy
+- Implementing the SEND policy

 - Co-ordinating any specific provisions for individual pupils with SEN, including those with education, health and care (EHC) plans